freight-hub/freighthub-frontend-challenge/README.md

 # How to submit?

 - Clone this repository.
-- A restful api is provided with the challenge.
+- A restful api for `shipments` is provided with the challenge.
 To run follow [How to run api server?](#how-to-run-api-server)
 - Complete your project as described above within your local repository.
 - Ensure everything you want to commit is committed.
+- Please make sure that there are scripts to start both the server and the client.
 - Create a git bundle: `git bundle create your_name.bundle --all`
 - Email the bundle file to your point of contact.